 that might have prolonged the person’s life.
-Key biological concepts include the following: homeostasis, metabolism, inheritance of traits, feedback systems, and defense against disease.
-Engineering principles including the design process, feedback loops, and the relationship of structure to function are incorporated in the curriculum where appropriate.
+Key biological concepts including: homeostasis, metabolism, inheritance of traits, feedback systems, and defense against disease are embedded in the curriculum.
+Engineering principles including: the design process, feedback loops, and the relationship of structure to function are incorporated in the curriculum where appropriate.
 The course is designed to provide an overview of all the courses in the Biomedical Sciences program and to lay the scientific foundation necessary for student success in the subsequent courses.
 This course is taken concurrently with PLTW Human Body Systems.
-Two-block, one-year, two-credit course for grades 11-12
+It is a one-block yearlong course for grades 11-12.

-Medical Interventions Students investigate the variety of interventions involved in the prevention, diagnosis and treatment of disease as they follow the lives of a fictitious family.
-These interventions are showcased across generations of the family and provide a look at the past, present and future of biomedical science.
-Prerequisites: Completion of prior PLTW Biomedical classes PBS and HBS with a 70% or better and HBS End of Course exam scores of 3 or better. $20 fee for lab coat, safety glasses and membership dues.
+Students investigate the variety of interventions involved in the prevention, diagnosis and treatment of disease as they follow the lives of a fictitious family.
+These interventions are showcased across the generations of the family and provide a look at the past, present, and future of biomedical science.
+Prerequisites: Completion of prior PLTW Biomedical classes PBS and HBS with a 70% or better and HBS End of Course exam scores of 3 or better.
+This course is taken concurrently with PLTW Biomedical Innovation.
+It is a one-block yearlong course for seniors. $20 fee for lab coat, safety glasses and membership dues.

-Biomedical Innovation In this capstone course, students apply their knowledge and skills to answer questions or to solve problems related to the biomedical sciences.
-Students will design innovation solutions for the health challenges of the 21st century.
-Prerequisites: Prior PLTW Biomedical classes and/or Anatomy and Physiology, as well as a Medical Intervention grade of 70% or better and MI ENd of Course exam score of 3 or better. $20 fee for lab coat, safety glasses and membership dues.
+Biomedical Innovation (Project Lead The Way) In this capstone course students apply their knowledge and skills to answer questions or to solve problems related to the biomedical sciences.
+Students will design innovative solutions for the health challenges of the 21st century.
+Prerequisites: Completion of prior PLTW Biomedical classes PBS and HBS with a 70% or better and HBS End of Course exam scores of 3 or better.
+This course is taken concurrently with PLTW Medical Intervention.
+It is a one-block yearlong course for seniors. $20 fee for lab coat, safety glasses and membership dues.